-- child is of compulsory schooling age (i.e. 16 years or younger) - child is completing education, vocational training or studying full-time at an approved educational institution, and is younger than 26 - o child is 18 or younger and has a long-term health condition
+- o child is of compulsory schooling age (i.e. 16 years or younger) - o child is completing education, vocational training or studying full-time at an approved educational institution, and is younger than 26

 The employee tax credit was introduced in January 2009.
 Entitled are employees who have worked at least 6 months during the year and have annual earnings of at least 6 minimum wages.
+To be eligible to employee tax credit you cannot have other source of income only employment income.
 If annual earnings are lower than 12 minimum wages, the tax credit amounts to 19% of the difference between the basic tax allowance and the minimum wage less social insurance contributions.
 If annual earnings are higher than 12 minimum wages, the tax credit amounts to 19% of the difference between the individual basic tax allowance and taxable income.
 The tax credit becomes zero when taxable income is equal to the basic tax allowance.
 The tax credit is a form of negative income tax, i.e. if the tax liability is lower than the tax credit, the difference is received by the tax payer.